Thaylor-Hugo/Just-Dots/README.md

 This repository contains my personal dotfiles and configuration files for the Hyprland ecosystem, Waybar, and Zsh.

+Updated for clean CachyOS install with no default DE.

 ## Contents

 - **hypr**: Configuration files for the [Hyprland](https://github.com/hyprwm/Hyprland) window manager.